 This portfolio may include studies evaluating the effect of combat exposure and trauma resulting in changes to sensory and communication ability.
 Research should have a clear translatable path toward improving the health and quality of life for Veterans.
 Animal studies that are exploratory preclinical evaluating basic molecular, genomic and physiological mechanisms are not appropriate for the sensory portfolio in RR&D. In general, research projects should be clinical or translational in nature, and not basic biomedical research involving development of cell lines, new targets, or animal models.

-Questions about the Sensory Systems/Communication Disorders program may be directed to Lina Kubli, PhD
+Questions about the Sensory Systems & Communication Disorders program may be directed to Lina Kubli, PhD

-F. Psychological Health & Social Reintegration [RRD4]
+F. Behavioral Health & Social Reintegration [RRD4]

 Research in this portfolio includes projects: